Belieal/flipping-utilities/README.md

 * ~~GE limit history to show how many items you can buy before reaching the limit and when the limit ends.~~ Added in v1.1.

 ## Support
 This is my first RuneLite project/contribution and there are guaranteed to be mistakes.
-But I am determined to imporove and better my skills so therefore, if you notice any bugs, have any suggestions or want to contribute to the plugin, I would appreciate it a lot if you opened an issue here or messaged me online.
+But I am determined to improve and better my skills so therefore, if you notice any bugs, have any suggestions or want to contribute to the plugin, I would appreciate it a lot if you opened an issue here or messaged me online.
 (RSN: Beliael) 🙂

+## Changelog

+v1.0 - Plugin added!

+v1.1 - GE limit tracking added.